 Our clinic has moved to a brand-new, state-of-the-art facility located in Hurstville’s landmark East Quarter development on Forest Road.

-The co-located Forest Road Day Surgery is also set to open soon, providing convenient access to a fully accredited day surgery and dedicated laser suite fitted with the latest technology and equipment to support best-practice surgical techniques.
+The co-located Forest Road Day Surgery provides convenient access to a fully accredited day surgery and dedicated laser suite fitted with the latest technology and equipment to support best-practice surgical techniques.